Nursing is a diverse and versatile field with many specialties, from neonatal nurses to clinical nurses to critical care nurses and more.

 Are You Looking for Virtual or In-Person Courses?

 Your decision here can involve a few different factors.
 When you’re determining your answer, consider:

 - Your learning style: Some people learn better with a virtual format, while others do best with a hands-on approach.

 - Transportation: Attending fully in-person or hybrid classes will require transportation to and from, while you can attend virtual classes from anywhere with an internet connection.

 - Your available time: Between a job and family, it may be challenging to fit travel and coursework into your schedule.
-If you need courses with more flexibility, virtual classes may be for you.
+If you need courses with more flexibility, virtual classes may be best for you.

 What Level of Courses Should You Take?